wildwinter/storylet-framework/README.md

 ## The Basics
 A **storylet** is a little chunk of experience.
 A scene, or a line, or a random encounter - whatever you want it to be.
 The important thing is that it has a *condition* on the front which gets tested to figure out if that chunk of experience is available right now.

+See my article [over here](https://wildwinter.medium.com/storylets-explained-ff5a24842bd9) for more info.

 The best metaphor I've heard for these are a set of *cards* in a *deck*.
 Think of the boardgames you know where you draw a card for the next room, or the next counter, or the item that you've picked up.

 This framework lets you define the conditions for a storylet, and when you ask to *draw* storylets from a deck, it is reshuffled into a draw pile of *what is a valid card right now* before your cards are issued.